geminerald/simon-game/README.md

 ### Current Features

-* Functional Game which is instantly recognisable to fans of the classic.
+* Functional Game which is instantly recognisable to fans of the classic while being engaging to new players.
 * Variable difficulty level allowing for all levels of player.
-* From 2 - 6 different colours which could be added to the session.
+* Any option from 2 - 6 buttons per game.
-* Target scores from 5 - 25 to ensure that casual and competitive gamers are engaged.
+* Target scores from 5 - 25 to ensure that both casual and competitive gamers are engaged.

 ### Potential Features